₹99,000

 Day 03: Dalhousie - Kalatop - Khajiyar - Bharmour (110 Kms by Taxi)

-After Breakfast at Dalhousie move forward to Kalatop wildlife sanctuary then to Khajiyar.
-Enjoy the beauty of Mini Switzerland and take lunch.
-After Lunch move to Bharmour via Chamba.
-After reaching Bharmour check into hotel.
-And in evening join the Aarti at Chaurasi temples.
+After enjoying breakfast in Dalhousie, proceed to Kalatop Wildlife Sanctuary and then to Khajiyar.
+Take in the breathtaking beauty of Mini Switzerland and enjoy a delicious lunch.
+Following lunch, continue on to Bharmour via Chamba.
+Upon arrival in Bharmour, check into your hotel.
+In the evening, participate in the Aarti ceremony at Chaurasi Temples.

 Day 04: Bharmour - Bharmani Mata Temple – Bharmour (6Km Trek for acclimatization Day)

-Early in the morning after breakfast and taking pack lunch, trek to Bharmani Temple.
-Bharmani temple is situated at the ridge and is 03 km trek from Bharmour.
-In evening return back to Bharmour and check into hotel
+In the early morning, after enjoying breakfast and packing a lunch, embark on a trek to Bharmani Temple.
+The temple is located on a ridge and is a 3 km trek from Bharmour.
+In the evening, return to Bharmour and check into your hotel.

 Day 05: Bharmour - Holi - Laakewali Mata (Normal gradient of 51 kms By Taxi)